Karthikaddagalla/AWS-Lambda-Phishing-Api/README.md

-You can install and start using above api by following the below steps.
+You can install and start using the above api by following the below steps.

 ## Step 1: Install Serverless
 ```